12,000+ NBME-style questions, matched to your notes

 • E. Cerebral salt wasting from brain metastatic disease

 Why C: Three steps — recognize SVC syndrome + central mass = small cell lung carcinoma, connect SCLC to paraneoplastic syndromes, identify SIADH as the cause of euvolemic hyponatremia.
-The distractors each represent a real cause of hyponatremia in cancer patients but are ruled out by specific vignette details.
+Distractors each represent a real cause of hyponatremia in cancer patients but are ruled out by specific vignette details.

 Loved by med students